AlexanderSchuetz97/xz-rs/xzcheck/README.md

 ## xzcheck
-This program checks if .xz files are valid and can be decoded by the rust xz-rs library without errors.
+This program checks if .xz files are valid and can be decoded by the rust xz4rust library without errors.

 You can install it via `cargo install xzcheck`
 The program fully decodes the entire .xz file and checks the content hash/checksum.